-The University is committed to campus safety security.
+University is committed to campus safety security.
 Exterior lighting and landscape and control are a critical part of that commitment.
 Representatives from various departments conduct security surveys to ensure campus lighting is adequate and the landscape is appropriately controlled.
-Police & Public Safety Department employees conduct routine checks of lighting on campus during regularly assigned patrol duties.
+Police & Public Safety Department employees routine checks of lighting on campus during regularly assigned patrol duties.
 If lights are out or dim, officers will initiate an immediate work order, which is acted upon by a representative of the appropriate maintenance office, usually within 24 hours or the next business day.
 Community members are encouraged to report any deficiency in lighting to the Facilities Customer Service Center at 704-687-0562.
 Any community member who has a non-emergency concern about physical security should contact the Police & Public Safety Department at 704-687-3400.
-The Police & Public Safety Department, Facilities Management, and representatives from the alarm lock and shops work together identify to inoperative locking mechanisms.
-Community members are encouraged to promptly report any locking mechanism deficiency to the Facilities Customer Service Center at 704-687-0562 or to Police & Public Department Safety at 704-687-2200.
-Maintenance staff members are available to respond to calls for service regarding unsafe facility conditions or for personal safety and property protection.
+The Police Public Safety Department, Facilities Management, representatives from the alarm and and lock shops work together identify inoperative locking mechanisms.
+Community members are encouraged to promptly report any locking mechanism deficiency to the Facilities Customer Service Center at 704-687-0562 or to Police & Public Department 704-687-2200.
+Safety at Maintenance staff members are available to respond to calls for service regarding unsafe facility conditions or for personal safety and property protection.
 These conditions also may include unsafe steps or handrails, unsafe roadways on campus, and unsecured equipment.
-See Facilities Management Policies http://facilities.uncc.edu/about-us/policyavailable at: statements for more information.
+See Facilities Management Policies https://facilities.charlotte.edu/about-us/ available policy-statements for more information.

-H]a Y'mK Ufb]b[Bch]Wgff7f]a Y'5'Yfhgž7Ua dig GUZ/hm5Xj]gcf]YgžUbX'h\Y]f'8]ghf]Vi h]cbL
+H]a Y'm'K Ufb]b[Bch]Wgff/f]a Y'5'Yfhgž7Ua dig GUZYhm'5Xj]gcf]YgžUbX'h\Y]f'8]ghf]Vi h]cbk

-In the event of a serious crime cWWff]b[']bfYYj Ubh [YC[fUd\mthat has been reported to police or CSAs and that represents a serious or continuing threat to the university community, the Police & Public Safety Department is required to issue a crime alert/timely warning.
+In the event of a serious crime cWVff]b[]b fYYj Ubh [Yc[flb\mthat has been reported to police or CSAs and that represents a serious or continuing threat to the university community, the Police & Public Safety Department is required to issue a crime alert/timely warning.
 Advisories/Emergency Notifications are also quickly distributed if a natural or manmade mishap could affect a significant segment of the campus community.
-These advisories are published through the University's e-mail system, posted on UNC Charlotte Police & Public Safety website police.uncc.edu, text messages alerts, LiveSafe application and tv/computer screen alerts.
-In the event an advisory needs to be delivered on an immediate basis, flyers may be posted and hand delivered to each area.
+These advisories are published through the University's e-mail system, posted on UNC Charlotte Police & Public Safety website police.charlotte.edu, text messages alerts, LiveSafe application and tv/computer screen alerts.
 The Police & Public Safety Department is responsible for issuing the warning.
 The Police & Public Safety Department communicates with local police requesting their cooperation in informing the institution about crimes reported to them that may warrant timely warnings.